NEUROFUSIONInc/fusion/neurofusion/server/README.md

 - Neurosity - for managing neurosity device connection
 - Magicflow - get/set token and queue fetch to fusion storage
 - Analytics
-- calls after related data points are fetched
+  - calls after related data points are fetched (can only perform action if token matches user account)
     - merge eegPowerSpectrum with signal quality

 ## Database